taskcluster/taskcluster-vcs/docs/index.md

 # Taskcluster VCS Tools

-## Strategy

-The goal is to provide a moderately normalized clone/reset/checkout strategy for both hg and git.
-Additionally where possible use caches (on s3) instead of direct clones.
+Using VCS optimally in a CI environment is difficult `tc-vcs` aims to do this job for you via a set of [taskcluster](http://docs.taskcluster.net/) integrated commands.

+Currently the following features are available:

+ - Equal first class support for both hg and git.
+ - Creating remote caches of clones [caches](./caching.md).
+ - Utilization of remote and local caches for clone operations.
+ - "Checkout revision" commands (useful for mozilla "try" like workflows)

 ## Usage: